ziapeltagames/lavender-hack/docs/CORE.md

 * Miss: Miss the target
 * Fumble: Weapon effectiveness degrades one die

-## Saves

-Saves are tests which are reactive.
-They work the same way as other tests, but they tend to be driven be the gamemaster or as a result of some other action.
-For instance, if a poisonous beast bites a character, they may have to make a save using their Constitution.
-As usual, an 8+ is successful.
-Degrees of success and failure may be used to further distinguish results as normal for tests.
+As you can see, a weak success entails further choices on the part of a character.
+There are also some fictional conditions necessary to make this move: a character must be nearby an enemy.

 # Procedures

 **Procedures** are sequences of steps used to handle situations that occur in the game, such as exploration or combat.
 Procedures tend to be tactical and turn based in nature.
-There are usually various choices players may make at each step of the procedure, and procedures frequently use specific tests to resolve what happens.
+There are usually various choices players may make at each step of the procedure, and procedures frequently use moves to resolve what happens.

-Essentially, procedures tie together sequences of tests, typically in a turn based format, and make it part of a mini-game.
+Essentially, procedures tie together sequences of tests and moves, typically in a turn based format, and make it part of a mini-game.
 Such as using a **melee attack** in combat.
 Procedures additionally have other sorts of choices and steps to figure out what happens.
 The most important procedures in _Lavender Hack_ are **exploration**, **court**, **combat**, and **downtime**.

 ### Blather

-Specific tests track fairly close to moves from [_Apocalypse World_](http://apocalypse-world.com/).  _Apocalypse World_ burst forth on the RPG scene in 2010 and certainly had a major impact on game design.
+The concept of moves come from [_Apocalypse World_](http://apocalypse-world.com/).  _Apocalypse World_ burst forth on the RPG scene in 2010 and certainly had a major impact on game design.
 There are quite a few PbtA (Powered by the Apocalypse) games which leverage, to varying degrees of success, the tech from _Apocalypse World_.
+However, moves are not usually grounded in larger procedures, but rather are free floating things that trigger when the fictional situation they refer to occurs.
+This is the idea that RPGs are a conversation and moves trigger as part of that.

 For myself, I like the idea of more free flowing mechanical widgets which can be triggered to push the fiction in all sorts of interesting directions.
 However, I really like structured mini-games as well, such as Duel of Wits in [_Burning Wheel_](https://www.burningwheel.com/) or combat in [_The One Ring_](http://cubicle7.co.uk/our-games/the-one-ring/).
-Turns have an advantage over moves in that the spotlight tends to get shared more, and mini-games add tactical diversity and strategy to the system.
+Turns have an advantage over moves in that the spotlight tends to get deliberately shared more, and mini-games add tactical diversity and strategy to the system.

-_Lavender Hack_ mixes move sorts of structures along with tactical procedures and mini-games. _Apocalypse World_ purists might blanch at this approach, but I see no incompatibility from switching between the "talk in the funny voices" parts of rpgs and the "win at a game" parts of rpgs.
+_Lavender Hack_ mixes move sorts of structures along with tactical procedures and mini-games. _Apocalypse World_ purists might blanch at this approach, but I see no incompatibility from switching between the freeform "talk in the funny voices" parts of rpgs and the "win at a game" parts of rpgs.
 It's usually easy enough to tell which is which.

 # Spotlight Player